rekola/nanoclj/README.md

 - Tail-call optimization
 - sort is not stable and doesn't throw on mismatching types
 - License is BSD 2-Clause License instead of EPL
-- No 32-bit floating point numbers or small integers
 - Symbols are interned and cannot have metadata
 - Primitives such as doubles and 32 bit integers are passed by value, and are in effect, interned
 - Strings are not interned: (identical? "abc" "abc") ;=> false